The International B2B Marketing Awards

 The first round will sift through all entries in each category and identify approximately 6-8 entries from each to form the shortlist.
 This will be revealed in August.

-The second round will identify the winners, ‘runner-ups’ and ‘highly-commended’ in each category.
-This information will be revealed at the B2B Marketing Awards gala dinner on 23 November.
+The second round will identify the Gold, Silver and Bronze in each category.
+This information will be revealed at the International B2B Marketing Awards gala dinner on 22 November.

 Practitioners participating in rounds are required to sign a ‘code of conduct’ form committing them to the highest standards of integrity and confidentiality regarding any information they glean from the judging process.